go-resty/docs/content/docs/request-body-types.md

 Resty supports various request body types.

 {{% hint info %}}
-HINT:
+* Resty v3 streams the content in the request body for the `io.Reader` interface.
-* If you know the Content-Type, set it on the request to prevent the auto-detect computation.
+* Setting the Content-Type header in the request skips the auto-detect computation.
-* Resty v3, streams the content in the request body for the `io.Reader` interface.
+* It does request body automatic marshaling for `struct` and `map` data types.
 {{% /hint %}}

 ## Struct